 5. Maintain good posture – When lifting heavier materials, make sure to lift with your legs and use good posture.
 When pulling weeds, bend at your knees, tighten your abdominal muscles, and keep your back straight.

 6. Take breaks – Make sure you take breaks before you start feeling aches and pains.
-Rest in shaded areas so that your body can have a chance to recover.
+Rest in shaded areas so your body can have a chance to recover.
 Stop working if you experience breathlessness or muscle soreness.

 7. Keep moving – Similar to your warm-up, end your gardening session with some gentle stretches or a short walk.
 Take a warm bath or shower to help prevent next-day soreness.

 If your aches and pains continue to linger for more than 48 hours, a physical therapist can help.
 Our therapists can show you techniques to help you modify garden activities so you can continue to enjoy them all season without pain.
-Make sure to request an appointment or FREE Wellness Screen below!
+Make sure to request an appointment or FREE Screen below!

 Request an Appointment: